Save the date: 19 – 28 JANUARY 2024

 Please refer to the Accessibility Map for exact locations.

-Temporary loading zones are created enabling visitors to drop off passengers and for buskers and artists to unload equipment close by to the CBD and major venues.
+Temporary loading zones are created enabling visitors to drop off passengers a/transport-accessibility/mapsnd for buskers and artists to unload equipment close by to the CBD and major venues.

 Accessible Toilet Locations